bcomnes/node-handbook/README.md

 ## What *IS* `npm` really?

-`npm` is arguably more interesting than node itself.
+`npm` is arguably more interesting than node itself:

 `node` is a tiny V8 javascript runtime engine with bindings to a set of high performance asynchronous `C` libraries.